-Dave Reed is an award-winning dark (like REALLY dark) epic fantasy writer, romantic, software engineer, super-nerd, and Story Grid Certified Editor.
+Dave Reed is an award-winning dark (like REALLY dark) epic fantasy writer, romantic, software engineer, super-nerd, and former Story Grid Certified Editor.
 He is a proud husband to his warrior-queen Samia and father of three adult gremlins.

 Dave loves acknowledging, appreciating, studying, and enjoying the darkest elements we see and experience all around and inside us.
 It would be remiss to go through life ignoring our deepest midnight instincts.
 What is life if we aren’t experiencing darkness to contrast with light?
 What is beauty without scars to prove it existed?

 He is a multimedia storyteller with his deepest roots in written fiction.
 Dave’s characters are morally gray, assertive anti-heroines (plus the occasional anti-hero)🦄 who point to the grimmest, darkest desires we all struggle with.
 His books contain more swords, sorcery, and sex than the law allows. 🐉

 Nope, Dave doesn’t write about the heroes you want.
 He creates the monsters you need.

 🐉 Consult your attorney regarding the legal limit of darkness permitted in your local jurisdiction.
 You have been warned.